 - Write the algorithm and the code to generate the power set of a given set (either of iterative or recursive version would do)

-There is no separate HR interview that is held.
-These questions are usually asked by the interviewers during the technical interviews itself.
+There is no separate HR interview.
+The interviewers usually ask these questions during the technical interviews itself.

 These are some of the questions that are commonly asked during the technical interviews-